Nizar7kabbaj/violence-alert-system/README.md

 **Mme.
 Rahil Imane** — my supervisor at FSTG Marrakech.
 Her feedback pushed me to document limitations honestly rather than hide behind accuracy numbers.
 That discipline shaped how I write about technical work.

 **Pr.
 Layla Wakrim** — my professor at ISGA Marrakech.
-She taught me to think about a project as a whole the framing, the story, what matters and what doesn't not just the code that runs.
+She taught me to think about a project as a whole: the framing, the story, what matters and what doesn't.
+Not just the code that runs.

 Thank you both.